 Donation is the preferred method of acquisition for Special Collections, which solicits gifts of materials from individuals and organizations.
 Vanderbilt alumni, faculty members, and other members of the university community provide assistance in identifying potential donors.

 When materials are not available through gifts, acquisitions are made through the purchase of items selected from dealer catalogs, by way of auctions, and from private individuals or organizations.
 Purchases are funded by endowment income, gifts, Friends of the Library donations, and library appropriations.
-The following endowments or funds are employed for making purchases or special projects:

 Collecting areas are regularly reviewed and modified by the Special Collections' Collection Development Team.
 As circumstances change, the collecting areas will be reevaluated and modified as appropriate.
 Brief collection development statements for individual subject areas follow.